 Who's using your application?
 Is it ONE kind of user?
 Is it TWO kinds of users: say staff members and managers?
 Or more?
 Quick Base lets you design the same application for any number of audiences.
 For example, your Shipping Clerk probably needs to see and enter very different information from your Department Manager.
 So, have Quick Base show them different forms, reports and Home pages.
 For all the ins and outs of planning for your users, read the following topics:

-custom forms with roles
+If appropriate, associate custom forms with roles

 Tip: As you create roles, you can test them yourself.
 To do so, temporarily change your role to view how users in that role interact with the application.
 You can also create a secondary user account, either by creating a new user profile or, better yet, by registering for Quick Base with an alternate email address, like your Gmail or Hotmail account.
 Then share the application with your alternate account in the role you want to test.
 Sign out and sign back in as your testing persona.
 Access the application and make sure you see what users in that role should see.